kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 - Save and exit: CTRL + X, then Y, then Enter

-- The RPi should now shutdown after 6hrs playing the video.
+- The RPi should now shutdown after 6hrs on.
 However, if you want to turn the RPi on again (for example, for an everyday display exhibition), you will need to do this manually.
 This can be:

     - Manually unplug and replugg the RPi

-    - Power your Rpi through a *timer plug* (Reference image [here](https://github.com/kingston-hackSpace/MediaPlayer__RaspberryPi/blob/main/timer%20plug.jpg))
+    - Power your Rpi through a *timer plug* (Reference image [here](https://github.com/kingston-hackSpace/MediaPlayer__RaspberryPi/blob/main/timer%20plug.jpg)).
+Ensure the timer plug cuts power at least 15–30 minutes after the Raspberry Pi shuts down.

 ----
 ## Why to shutdown (before unplugging!)

-A SAFETY SHUTDOWN WILL PREVENT SOFTWARE DAMAGE:
+⚠️ *Always shut down the Pi with shutdown before power is removed, otherwise the SD card can become corrupted.*

 The Raspberry Pi runs its operating system from an SD card.
 While the Pi is powered on, it is constantly writing small amounts of data to this card.